nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 connectome".

-We can display it with the :func:`nilearn.plotting.plot_connectome` function that take the matrix, and coordinates of the nodes in MNI space.
+We can display it with the :func:`nilearn.plotting.plot_connectome` function that take the matrix, and coordinates of the nodes in :term:`MNI` space.
 In the case of the MSDL atlas (:func:`nilearn.datasets.fetch_atlas_msdl`), the CSV file readily comes with :term:`MNI` coordinates for each region (see for instance example: